MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

 **OBJECTIVE:**

- The main purpose of this work is to develop a passive radar with MATLAB using LimeSDR (https://limemicro.com/products/boards/limesdr/), based on ISM spectrum (central frequency of 2.45 GHz).
+ The main purpose of this work is to develop a passive radar,based on ISM spectrum (central frequency of 2.45 GHz) with MATLAB using LimeSDR (https://limemicro.com/products/boards/limesdr/).

 **WORKING PROCESS ABSTRACT:**

 In order to achieve the main goal, firstly It was used Gnu Radio and Pothos Flow to produce some receivers of ISM/ FM and passive radar examples using LimeSDR (GNU RADIO folder).